gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 }
 ```

-In some cases the evaluation requires conversions, `simple_balance` contains a decimal number as a `string` and require a conversion before evaluation.
+In some cases the evaluation requires conversions.
+For instance, `simple_balance` contains a decimal number as a `string` and require a conversion before evaluation.
 The following expression becomes `true` only if the value of the claim is greater that `1234.00`.

 ```json
 {